Bring Your Own Data (BYOD)

 • Enter the S3 bucket path

-• Provide the required access configuration, such as a Role ARN
+• Provide the required access configuration, such as a Role ARN.
+It should match the Role ARN you use for billing after setting up in this guide: Amazon Web Services, Step 3.

 Azure Blob Storage